sgunes16/573repo/573 Project SRS.md

 #### 3.1.12.1 Description

 This feature allows admins to view the admin panel.
-Admins can view the admin panel and see the users, offers, wants, ratings, comments and achievements.
+Admins can view the admin panel and see the users, offers, wants, ratings, and comments.
 The system stores the admin panel for retrieval, editing, and display on the public feed.

 #### 3.1.12.2 User Story

-> As a _admin_, I want to _view the admin panel and see the users, offers, wants, ratings, comments and achievements_ so that _I can manage the platform_.
+> As an _admin_, I want to _view the admin panel and see the users, offers, wants, ratings, and comments_ so that _I can manage the platform_.

 #### 3.1.12.3 Acceptance Criteria

-- Given a admin, when they view the admin panel, then the admin panel is displayed in the admin panel.
+- Given an admin, when they view the admin panel, then the admin panel is displayed in the admin panel.

 - Given no users are available, the system shall display a message indicating that there are no users to display.